nikhilmehlan/Agri-Link/README.md

 > [!CAUTION]
 > **Caution:** Be cautious when modifying sensitive configuration settings or environment variables, as incorrect changes could lead to security vulnerabilities or data loss.

+## Like this project?

+If you found this project helpful or interesting, please give it a star on GitHub! ⭐